 If you’re on a budget, feel free to skip this one and go for another grain instead.40+ Vegan Quinoa Recipes →

 20. Veggie Broth

-Besides soy sauce, another great liquid to sauté your veggies in without using any oil is vegetable broth or stock.
-It adds a nice deep flavor but shouldn’t contain a lot of sugar or oil.
-Extra points if you make it low sodium.
-You can even make it yourself using kitchen scraps which you can collect over a few days.
-We like to add some veggie stock to many types of soups, stews, dips and just basically anything that needs some basic savory flavor.
-It contains some of the nutrition from the original vegetables and herbs, so it adds to your vitamin and mineral storage.
+You can even make it yourself using kitchen scraps, which you can collect over a few days.
+We like to add some veggie stock to many types of soups, stews, sauces and basically just about anything that needs some basic savory flavor.

 24. Maple Syrup